nomanakb/Connected-Component-Labeling/README.md

-# cclabel
-Connected Component Labeling for a Grey-scale Image (4 Conectivity)
+# Connected Component Labeling for a Grey-scale Image (4 Conectivity)

 This script takes a 2D greyscale image as an input and returns the greyscale value count for the image.
+More details on the algorithm can be found here https://www.youtube.com/watch?v=ticZclUYy88

 Usage: count-areas <filename.bin> --shape <width>,<height>